Ribosome: Heterogeneous ribosomes

-Ribosomes are compositionally heterogeneous between species and even within the same cell, as evidenced by the existence of cytoplasmic and mitochondria ribosomes within the same eukaryotic cells.
+In 1958, Francis Crick famously proposed the "one gene-one ribosome-one protein hypothesis," where each ribosome carries the genetic information required to encode a single protein.
+Although discredited at that time, from the discovery of the first ribosomopathy Diamond–Blackfan Anemia in 1999, the ribosome has transitioned from a passive molecular machine to a dynamic macromolecular machine.Ribosomes are compositionally heterogeneous between species and even within the same cell, as evidenced by the existence of cytoplasmic and mitochondria ribosomes within the same eukaryotic cells.
 Certain researchers have suggested that heterogeneity in the composition of ribosomal proteins in mammals is important for gene regulation, i.e., the specialized ribosome hypothesis.
 However, this hypothesis is controversial and the topic of ongoing research.

 Heterogeneity in ribosome composition was first proposed to be involved in translational control of protein synthesis by Vince Mauro and Gerald Edelman.
 They proposed the ribosome filter hypothesis to explain the regulatory functions of ribosomes.
 Evidence has suggested that specialized ribosomes specific to different cell populations may affect how genes are translated.
 Some ribosomal proteins exchange from the assembled complex with cytosolic copies suggesting that the structure of the in vivo ribosome can be modified without synthesizing an entire new ribosome.

 Certain ribosomal proteins are absolutely critical for cellular life while others are not.
 In budding yeast, 14/78 ribosomal proteins are non-essential for growth, while in humans this depends on the cell of study.
 Other forms of heterogeneity include post-translational modifications to ribosomal proteins such as acetylation, methylation, and phosphorylation.
 Arabidopsis, Viral internal ribosome entry sites (IRESs) may mediate translations by compositionally distinct ribosomes.
 For example, 40S ribosomal units without eS25 in yeast and mammalian cells are unable to recruit the CrPV IGR IRES.

 Heterogeneity of ribosomal RNA modifications plays a significant role in structural maintenance and/or function and most mRNA modifications are found in highly conserved regions.
-The most common rRNA modifications are pseudouridylation and 2’-O methylation of ribose.
+The most common rRNA modifications are pseudouridylation and 2'-O-methylation of ribose.